-The outlook for public finances remains relatively bleak.
-The Council has operated for a number of years within a very constrained financial environment.
-As a result, the Council has had to make relatively tough decisions over service levels and charging for services during this period.
+As a result, the outlook for public finances remains relatively bleak.
+It is likely that the new Government will publish a new budget in the autumn which we hope will bring greater clarity over the Government long term view of public finances.
+The Council has operated within a very constrained financial environment for a number of years and as a result, the Council has had to take some difficult decisions over service levels and the charging for services during this period.
 As we progress through the period covered by the MTFS those decisions become even more challenging.

 Whilst the Council's financial environment has not improved over the last twelve months, the way in which it approaches the challenge has.
-Since agreeing the MTFS in 2015 the Council has agreed a change in the way that it bears the cost of borrowing.
-This has reduced, in the short term at least, the impact of capital financing costs on the Council's budget which has enabled the establishment of a Transformation Fund in the sum of almost £20m.
-The Council has developed a strategic approach to the creation of transformation and innovation proposals.
-It has also brought the various skills and resources that were dispersed across the Council under a single line management structure to ensure that all proposals and thoughts are captured and turned from suggestions into realities
+The Council has developed a strategic approach to the creation of transformation and innovation proposals, including bringing the various skills and resources that were dispersed across the Council under a single line management structure.
+This has helped to ensure that proposals and ideas are captured and turned from suggestions into realities.
+In order to support the continuation of this strategic approach, the Council previously established a Transformation Fund of almost £20m ensuring that finance is not a barrier to transformation.